overlookmotel/react-lazy-ssr/README.md

 This package provides `ChunkExtractor` to do this.

+* Require the stats file created by Webpack plugin
 * Wrap the app before rendering in a `ChunkExtractor`.
 * Call `chunkExtractor.getScriptTags()` to get all the `<script>` tags to add at the bottom of the HTML body.